AtlasICL/atlas_docs/git.md

 In order to create a pull request on GitHub, follow these steps:
 1. Fork the repository you wish to make changes to.
 This will create a "copy" (fork) of that repository, owned by you.
 2. Clone the fork you just created, using `git clone {your_forked_repo_url}`.
 3. Set up a remote upstream.
 This will allow you to sync changes from the original repository.
-In the directory of the forked repo, run `git remote add upstream {original_repo_url_}`.
+In the directory of the forked repo, run `git remote add upstream {original_repo_url}`.
 4. Update your local repository.
 ```
     git fetch upstream